XKirby/MMBN3-Randomizer/README.md

 - Lots of text files.
 They hold a bunch of data that you can mess around with to some extent.
 Just be sure to back things up in case something goes wrong.
 - Various modifiers are asked of you right off the bat when opening the script.
 These include Battle Chip Damage and Enemy HP Multipliers and Variance Values, as well as a Custom Run seed and a "Chip Code Roulette" Mode!
 - If a Run Seed is not supplied, it will generate one based on the current time.
-- More details can be found in the included NOTES.txt (which is the same thing as the Instructions.txt, though might be slightly outdated).
+- More details can be found in the included NOTES.txt.

 Known Issues/Caveats
 ============
 - The rom must be a clean US copy of Mega Man Battle Network 3.
-- Blue/Purple Mystery Data Randomization is a bit weird sometimes.
-Use with caution.
 - Messing with the text files in ways you probably shouldn't mess with can lead to errors, crashing, corrupt ROMs, etc. I take no responsibility for any of this.
 Make sure you read the NOTES.txt!

 ROM Checksums